 - Finda – for searching images across multiple sites.
 Check attribution on photos.

-- Free Nature Stock – exactly what it says it is
+- Free Nature Stock – exactly what it says it is.
+Also has a small collection of free stock nature videos.

 - Iso Republic